Weak Faddeev-Takhtajan-Volkov algebras; Lattice $W_n$ algebras: Appendix A

 $ \textit{Brendan B. Godfrey } $ ~~~~~ \and ~~~~~ $\textit{Farrokh Razavinia }$\\ \href{brendan.godfrey@ieee.org}{brendan.godfrey@ieee.org} \\ \href{f.razavinia@phystech.edu}{f.razavinia@phystech.edu} \\

-This section has been completed by getting help from professor Brendan B. Godfrey from Institute for Research in Electronics and Applied Physics (The University of Maryland), in a direct communications and discutions through email and also through a series of questions and discutions in mathematica stackexchange.\\ And I have to say that without his great Mathematica skills, it nearly was impossible to get such an interesting results!\\ In this appendix you will be able to see some parts of Mathematica coddings which we have used for to obtain our algebra structures. \\ And we believe that what is written in this appendix can open a new approach in solving the following system of $q-$linear homogeneous equations in one unknown $f$.\\
+This section has been completed by getting help from professor Brendan B. Godfrey from the Institute for Research in Electronics and Applied Physics (The University of Maryland), indirect communications and discussions through email, and also through a series of questions and discussions in Mathematica StackExchange.

+And I have to say that without his great Mathematica skills, it nearly was impossible to get such interesting results!

+In this appendix, you will find some parts of Mathematica codings which we have used to obtain our algebra structures.

+And we believe that what is written in this appendix can open a new approach in solving the following system of $q-$linear homogeneous equations in one unknown $f$.

-Where the coefficients $a_{ik}$ are functions of $n$ independent variables $x_1, \cdots , x_n $ and do not contain the unknown function $f$. \cite{r3}\\ And we have to mention that, to reach to this point was impossible without using Mathematica!
+Where the coefficients $a_{ik}$ are functions of $n$ independent variables $x_1, \cdots , x_n $ and do not contain the unknown function $f$. \cite{3}

+And we have to mention that, to reach to this point was impossible without using Mathematica!